Resin Cure Times guide: How Long To Dry [2025]

 I made this pendant and it cured in under 3 minutes.

 Equally as important is to make sure your UV resin lamp is strong enough to cure the resin.
-If this is something you might want to try to make, head on over to our article about the best UV resins for jewelry making.
+If this is something you might want to try to make, head on over to this article about the best UV resins for jewelry making.

-Additionally, take appropriate safety precautions when working with UV light sources to protect your eyes and skin from UV radiation.
+Take appropriate safety precautions when working with UV light sources to protect your eyes and skin from UV radiation.

 3. Polyester Resin Cure Time